HackVerse/blog/_posts/2021-12-06-hackverse-behind-the-scenes.md

 "Work with friends/befriend the people you need to work with.
 More than the event itself, it's about the experience of organizing such a big event.
 Have fun.
 Don't be afraid to try things.
 More often than not, these mistakes while trying out new things won't have any long term negative effects.
 So, chill out."
 -Nishant Kumar

 "Probably instead of keeping a single design for repetitive tasks, keeping a design which can be tweaked with ease to introduce some simple uniqueness.
 This would lessen the monotony atleast a little bit and draw some more attention.
-Also, very important- keeping a well structured,shared and editable backups of all the work we do.
+Also, very important- keeping a well structured,shared and editable backup of all the work you do.
 Decide upon a well defined plan and timeline for the work and stick to it.
 Also regarding media try to be a bit passionate about your work and reflect upon others' opinion appropriately with relevance to your original idea."
 -Aditya Gourishetty

 "I've learnt from the team that people start working on an idea only when they truly believe in it.
 And in teams like HackVerse, every team member needs to understand why they are doing what they are doing.
 Keep in mind what is really important.
 It is very easy to lose track of what's the most important part of something we are working on.
 Be it a meet, a collaboration, or the entire event, make sure you have the big picture in mind and keep steering the right way.